 “In America, one of the first things done in a new State is to have the mail come.” —Alexis de Toqueville, 1835

-Full of eccentric characters, great stories, and technological achievements, this fun middle-grade narrative nonfiction from author Linda Barrett Osborne celebrates one of the oldest and strongest institutions, and is a true testament to the spirit of American democracy.
+Full of eccentric characters, great stories, and technological achievements, this fun middle-grade narrative nonfiction celebrates one of our oldest and strongest institutions and is a true testament to the spirit of American democracy.

 “This first-class history of an essential democratic institution should be a priority for young readers.
 A lively, carefully researched, and clearly written narrative.”

 “Informative and fun history of the U.S. postal service.
 It’s full of fascinating facts.
 A well-researched and appealingly designed book.”Booklist